mead-ml/mead-baseline/docs/seq2seq.md

 ## Status

-This model is implemented in TensorFlow, Torch, and PyTorch.
+This model is implemented in TensorFlow and PyTorch.
 The TensorFlow has been tested extensively.
 The PyTorch model now has experimental support for global attention.
-Please use Python 3 to run the PyTorch.
-The Lua Torch7 model is no longer being updated, and does not support attention.

 _TODO: Benchmark for NMT_